Richardinho/open-ssl-guide/README.md

 * Is there a way to get Firefox to accept self signed root certificates?
 * What is the difference between x509 v1 and v3?
 * investigate different ways of applying extensions and the consequence of these
+* Is the duration of the certificate mandatory or not?
+* how to create a RANDFILE.
+Is this useful?
+* Why the certificate option and the -cert flag? how is this different from the -out flag?
+* How does the serial number get incremented?

 # Config file